Michael Roth (baseball): Los Angeles Angels

 The Los Angeles Angels of Anaheim drafted Roth in the 9th round (297th overall) of the 2012 Major League Baseball Draft.
 He began his professional career in 2012 for the Orem Owlz in the Pioneer League.

 Roth pitched for Great Britain in the 2013 World Baseball Classic Qualifiers.
 In his only game he pitched 3 1/3 innings, giving up four earned runs.
 Roth possesses dual citizenship with Great Britain and the United States due to his mother's English heritage.

-Roth started the 2013 season with the Arkansas Travelers of the Class AA Texas League.
+Roth started the 2013 season with the Arkansas Travelers of the Double-A Texas League.
 He started, and won, their April 9 game against the Midland RockHounds.
 On April 13, 2013, with 27 innings of minor league experience, the Angels promoted Roth to the major leagues.
 Roth made his first major league appearance that evening against the Houston Astros, and pitched two innings of hitless, scoreless relief in the Angels' win.

-Roth was designated for assignment by the Angels on April 27, 2014, and outrighted to Arkansas on May 1.
-He was called back up to the majors again on July 5, 2014.
-He was designated for assignment again on November 20, 2014, and elected to become a free agent.
+Roth was designated for assignment by the Angels on April 27, 2014.
+He cleared waivers and was sent outright to Double-A Arkansas on May 1.
+He was called back up to the majors again on July 5.
+Roth was designated for assignment again on November 20, and elected to become a free agent.

 Cleveland Indians

-The Cleveland Indians signed Roth to a minor league contract in December 2014.
+On January 6, 2015, Roth signed a minor league contract with the Cleveland Indians organization.
+On July 28, the Indians selected Roth's contract, adding him to their active roster.
+However, he did not appear for the team before being designated for assignment on August 5.
+Roth cleared waivers and was sent outright to the Triple-A Columbus Clippers on August 7.
+He elected free agency on October 5.

 Texas Rangers

-The Texas Rangers signed him to a minor league deal on February 22, 2016.
-He pitched for the Round Rock Express of the Class AAA Pacific Coast League.
-On July 3, 2016, the Rangers called up Roth from AAA after he posted an ERA under 3.
-He made his Rangers debut on July 4, 2016, as a relief pitcher in a game against the Boston Red Sox.
+The Texas Rangers signed Roth to a minor league contract on February 22, 2016.
+He pitched for the Round Rock Express of the Triple-A Pacific Coast League.
+On July 3, the Rangers called up Roth from Triple-A after he posted an ERA under 3.
+He made his Rangers debut the next day, as a relief pitcher in a game against the Boston Red Sox.
 Roth was designated for assignment after he allowed six runs on 10 hits in 3 2/3 innings against Boston.

-Later career
+San Francisco Giants

-On November 18, 2016, Roth signed a minor league deal with the San Francisco Giants.
-He was released on July 2, 2017.
-On July 9, 2017, Roth signed a contract with the Tampa Bay Rays.
-He elected free agency on November 6, 2017.
+On November 18, 2016, Roth signed a minor league contract with the San Francisco Giants.
+In 15 games (11 starts) for the Triple-A Sacramento River Cats, he logged a 4-4 record and 4.68 ERA with 42 strikeouts across 67 1/3 innings pitched.
+Roth was released by the Giants organization on July 2, 2017.

+Tampa Bay Rays

+On July 9, 2017, Roth signed a minor league contract with the Tampa Bay Rays organization.
+He made 10 appearances (9 starts) for the Triple–A Durham Bulls, recording a 5.08 ERA with 37 strikeouts in 44 1/3 innings pitched.
+He elected free agency following the season on November 6.